RamVasuthevan/Personal-Website/website/thinking-about.md

     - TRREB vs. Competition Bureau and TRREB vs Mongohouse (scraping)
     - How do realtors, their customers and the public gain access to this data?
 Both from a legal and technical perspective?
     - How can I get access to the data?

+- Other
+	- Are there other DBs that have interesting views of the city?
+	- Are there opportunities to create interesting DBs?
+	- With the existing data, what new views on real estate can be built?
+	- Here are some other views on Toronto

 - Other?
 	- Are there other DBs that have an interesting view on the city?